viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 7. Save this robot configuration

-Before leaving the Viam app, go to the **CODE SAMPLE** tab and copy the code sample for the programming language you are working in.
+Go to the **CODE SAMPLE** tab and copy the code sample for the programming language you are working in.
-Paste this boilerplate code into a new script and run the script to verify you can connect to your robot.
+Paste this boilerplate code into a file and run the script to verify you can connect to your robot.
+Throughout this tutorial you will replace and amend this code.
-Several parts of this code sample will be replaced or amended, so we have provided a [full tutorial script](#full-tutorial-code) at the bottom of this tutorial if confusion arises.
+The [full tutorial code](#full-tutorial-code) is available at the bottom of this tutorial for reference.

-This robot configuration should be specified as you launch `viam-server` before going through the rest of this tutorial.

 ## Accessing the Arm

-Once you have set up the server with the robot configuration from earlier, you can use the `Arm` component in your client scripts to start interacting with your robotic arm!
-The `Arm` component library has several methods to simplify accessing and working with robotic arms.
+The `arm` component library has several methods to simplify accessing and working with robotic arms.
-This tutorial will start with accessing and fetching data about the robotic arm's current position:
+In this step, you'll fetch data about the robotic arm's current position.

 {{< tabs >}}
 {{% tab name="Python" %}}